isomerpages/mci-pac/index.md

   personnel to apply for Press Accreditation.
 image: /images/BANNER_ApplyPAC1.JPG
 permalink: /
-notification: We've Moved!
+notification: We've moved!
 PAC Online website can now be found at paconline.gov.sg.
 Please update your bookmarks and visit us at our new home for the latest updates and information.
 sections: